Muhammd-yasir/Portfolio-Project/README.md

 # Portfolio-Project
-This is my personal portfolio project highlighting my skills, experience and projects.
+This repository contains a fully responsive personal portfolio website built using the HTML, CSS and JavaScript.
+The project follows the best practices for modularity, maintainability and scalability and demonstrates, a clean separation of concerns between structure, styling and interactivity.